mrhillsman/iesc-n8n/README.md

 The n8n deployment includes:
 - Configuration for PostgreSQL connection
 - Configuration for Redis as queue manager
-- Ingress for external access
+- Route for external access

 Configuration options can be adjusted in `manifests/n8n/deployment.yaml`.

 ## Customization

 You can customize the deployment by modifying the manifests in the respective folders.
-After pushing changes to the repository, ArgoCD will automatically sync the changes to your cluster.
+After pushing changes to the repository, OpenShift GitOps will automatically sync the changes to your cluster.

 ## Scaling